code-z2/inst-paymaster/README.md

 Benefits:

-- Having a paymaster interface can help expand the kind of Daos that exists.
+- Having a paymaster interface can help expand the kind of DAOs that exists.
-- There can be specialized Daos that are primarily focused on gas offsets
+- There can be specialized DAOs that are primarily focused on gas offsets
 - Custom paymaster arguments gives organisations control of their end target.
 As well as being able to provide smooth service to your community.
 - If you interact with Ethereum for free by holding a token, then it's safe to say that there will be less hard hitting bear markets as you can be incentivised to hold.